 Russians don’t allow families to say goodbye

-April 22 is the anniversary of Victor’s brother’s death in Afghanistan.
+April 22 is the anniversary of Viktor’s brother’s death in Afghanistan.
 In 2022, it’s been 38 years since his death.
-Victor remembered the date well—every year at this time, he thought of his brother and honored his memory.
+Viktor remembered the date well—every year at this time, he thought of his brother and honored his memory.
 But that day began differently.
-In the morning, Victor and his wife have been woken up by dog’s barking.
+In the morning, Viktor and his wife have been woken up by dog’s barking.
 The man got up because somebody was knocking on his gates.

 Russian military followed the same plan everywhere: they got into his yard, pointed guns at him, and started the search.